Getting Started in Instructional Design and Digital Learning Design - Part 1

 II.
 Making Informed Decisions

 Researching the tasks specific to each role is crucial.
 Explore online resources like videos and blogs or engage with professionals to gain insights into their day-to-day responsibilities.
 Be aware that job descriptions might not always accurately represent the roles you are applying to.
-This can stem from the fact the
+There can be various reasons for this starting from the dynamic nature of the industry or that the hiring team wasn't completely sure about the exact differences between what kind of tasks would need to be covered.

 After checking the ads for a while, you will realise that there are many jobs are asking for skills related to designing and developing digital learning experiences, being able to work closely with subject matter experts and other stakeholders, the ability to apply learning theories.
 The job posts might also refer to complex tasks, such as designing digital learning programmes and courses, conducting a needs analysis and creating immersive learning experiences with a number of data points for better data analytics.